arielm-cloudbuzz/terraform-provider-aws/website/docs/r/appflow_flow.html.markdown

 ##### SAPOData Source Properties

 * `object_path` - (Required) Object path specified in the SAPOData flow source.
+* `max_page_size` - (Optional) The maximum number of records that Amazon AppFlow receives in each page of the response from your SAP application.
+For transfers of OData records, the maximum page size is 3,000.
+For transfers of data that comes from an ODP provider, the maximum page size is 10,000.
+Defaults to 1,000.

 ##### Veeva Source Properties